Ways to Support Temple Israel

 Throughout the synagogue – from the sanctuary and classrooms to the library and ballroom – you’ll see that certain spaces, furnishings and essentials have been made possible by the generosity of congregants who underwrite the purchase in honor or memory of a loved one.
 You, too, can have this type of lasting impact appreciated by the entire TI community.
 To learn more about dedication opportunities, call the Temple Office, (561) 833-8421.

 Life & Legacy is about planning ahead for the future via after-lifetime giving.
 It’s about making a commitment – earmarked for future payment either from your estate, life insurance or retirement plan – to ensure the perpetuation of Temple Israel and our Jewish community after you’ve gone from this earth.
 By enrolling in this program now, your endowment, in turn, will earn Temple Israel a grant from the Jewish Federation of Palm Beach County and the Harold Grinspoon Foundation.
-Learn more from Marty List, Chair, or Temple Administrator, Jennifer Baer Green, (561) 833-8421.
+Learn more from Marty List, Chair, or Temple Administrator, Karen Szteinberg, (561) 833-8421.

 Temple Israel nourishes both body and soul, with Shabbat services bookended by a “nosh” that precedes worship (“Proneg”) and a traditional reception following (Oneg, which means “joy”).
 Sometimes we use these occasions to celebrate a couple’s anniversary, a baby naming, a birthday, or other simcha.
 You’re invited to sponsor one – or more – for your own special celebration.
 To discuss details on how to make this happen, please contact the Temple Office, (561) 833-8421.